The First Two Years

 Readmitted students may be required to retake the special examination in archaeology or the general examination in social anthropology.

-The dissertation ordinarily must be 1) assessed by the dissertation committee at least two months before the dissertation is due at the Registrar’s office, 2) formally defended in a closed meeting with the dissertation committee and other interested faculty members approximately one month before the Registrar’s due date, and 3) presented orally to a general audience, including other faculty members soon after a successful private defense.
+The dissertation ordinarily must be 1) assessed by the dissertation committee at least 1.5 months before the dissertation is due at the Registrar’s office, 2) formally defended in a closed meeting (private defense) with the dissertation committee and other interested faculty members approximately one month before the Registrar’s due date, and 3) presented orally to a general audience, including other faculty members (public defense) as soon as possible after a successful private defense.
 After successful completion of the above assessments and after the incorporation of any required revisions, signatures of the committee members must be obtained on the dissertation acceptance certificate, which is submitted with the dissertation to the Registrar’s office.
+Note that the above timetables are estimates.
+The candidate should discuss timetables with the chair of the PhD committee.

 Dissertations are submitted electronically.
 The final manuscript of the dissertation must conform to the requirements described in Dissertations.
 Students are expected to submit a complete draft of the dissertation by the end of the sixth year of graduate study, and ordinarily the dissertation must be approved by the end of the eighth year of graduate study or the student will be required to withdraw (see above).